manno-xx/Phaser3CMD/README.md

 A number of images are used and from different sources.
 Attention _is_ being paid to licences but a special shout-out to <http://www.kenney.nl> for his free assetspacks used in this repository.

+Another source of assets is <http://labs.phaser.io/assets/>.
+Don't think I would use those in a project because it's hard to tell where they come from, but I took the liberty to use some assets for these examples.

 ## The official API docs

 <https://photonstorm.github.io/phaser3-docs/>